amirhosein2004/django-social-network/README.md

 - Search functionality:
   - Search posts by keywords

+-also in this project users can login with email or username -also users can retrive password with email
+-we also create of signals

 ## Technologies Used

 This project is styled using CSS and HTML.
 It utilizes Django for backend functionality.